Athena-OS/athena/README.md

 When you mount the ISO to your pendrive or your Virtual Machine and boot up Athena, you will meet Athena Calamares Installer, that allows you to customise your future Athena OS as you wish.

-Currently, I didn't have the time to test every scenario, but I can suggest you an installation scenario that I tested, and it is based on the installation of Athena on a VMware Virtual Machine:
-1. Boot up Athena on VMware
-2. Wait for the Installer appearing.
-If not, on Athena Welcome App select `Advanced Installation`
-3. On `Welcome` select your preferred language
-4. On `Kernel` select `Linux kernel - installed by default`
-5. On `Drivers` and `Drivers Nv` leaves blank
-6. On `Virtual Machine` set `VMware Virtual Machine`
-7. On `Login` set `Display Manager: Gdm`
-8. On `Theme` set what you prefer
-9. On `Location` and `Keyboard` set what you wish.
-Note: currently Calamares has a bug on the timezone setting because if the user clicks on a point of the map, usually the timezone is set to en_AG.
-Choose manually your preferences on the right-bottom part of the window (if need, expand installer window).
-This bug will be fixed in the next release of Calamares (you will need only a `pacman -Syu`).
-10. On `Partitions` set `Erase disk` and feel free to set up the Swap or not, and use btrfs
-11. On `Users` set the user details you wish
-12. Confirm the choices summary
-13. Wait for the end of installation
-14. Enjoy Athena OS!

-Note: Athena Welcome App is based on ArcoLinux project.
-Currently, the links are still referred to ArcoLinux.

 <br>

 ## Configuration